mbdemoraes/moafs/docs/_build/html/_sources/install.rst.txt

   git clone https://github.com/mbdemoraes/moafs
   cd lib

-After the download, just add the `moafs.jar` file in the "lib" folder on the directory where MOA is installed.
+After the download, just add the ``moafs.jar`` file in the ``lib`` folder on the directory where MOA is installed.
 It can be done manually or via terminal.
-Here is an example doing this from terminal using `cp` command in Linux:
+Here is an example doing this from terminal using ``cp`` command in Linux:

 .. code-block:: bash

-  cp moafs.jar /home/mbdemoraes/Documents/MOA/lib
+  cp moafs.jar /home/athos/Documentos/datasets/usenet1.arff

-Where `/home/mbdemoraes/Documents/MOA/lib` is the directory where MOA is installed.
+Where ``/home/athos/Documentos/datasets/usenet1.arff`` is the directory where MOA is installed.

 Dependencies
 ------------